mmistakes/minimal-mistakes/_posts/2022-08-29-sbt-tutorial.md

 ## 18. Cross Build between different Scala versions
 Scala releases are not binary compatible with each other(except the Scala 3 series).
 That means, we need to rebuild a library in all the supported versions for the users to use it.
 Doing this manually is not an easy step.
-SBT tries to makes this easier by providing a feature to cross build between different versions.
+SBT tries to make this easier by providing a feature to cross build between different versions.
 To support multiple versions, we can provide the settings as:
 ```
 val scala212 = "2.12.16"